 Take the Quiz

 The above rules are based on post-WWII tanks, since they’re the ones most likely to be seen on the news.
 There are exceptions to these rules, but they will suffice for most people.
-If you would like to test your tank recognition skills, you can try a short interactive quiz.
+If you would like to try out your new tank recognition skills, you can try a short interactive quiz.